Sign In

 Assisting the makeup artists.

-Passing brushes, cosmetics or assisting with the application of prosthetics.
+Passing brushes, cosmetic or assisting with the application of prosthetics.
 This is an ideal time to learn.
-More experienced members of the team will most likely answer questions, but use your judgment, and if the procedure is very complex ask after the actor has left.
+More experienced members of the team will mostly likely answer questions, but use your judgement, and if the procedure is very complex ask after the actor has left.

 Applying makeups.

-Much of the work of the assistant is going to be dependent on budgets and staffing levels.
-If the key and supervisor is under pressure, you may be called upon to assist in the crowd/extra holding area where you can get some hands-on time with a variety of different faces.
-This is why you will need some experience working with makeup applications before you take the role.
+Much of the work of the trainee is going to be dependent on budgets and staffing levels.
+If the supervisor is under pressure, you may be called upon to assist in the crowd/extra holding area where you can get some hands-on time with a variety of different faces.
+This is why you will need some experience of working with makeup application before you take the role of a trainee.

 Putting on a wash.